SalishSeaCast/FVCOM-Cmd/docs/run_description_file.rst

   An absolute path is required because the path is used in both the current directory and the temporary run directory created in the :kbd:`runs directory`.
   You can use :kbd:`~` or :kbd:`$HOME` in the path, if you wish.

+  This key may also be spelled :kbd:`NEMO-code-config` for backward compatibility.

 :kbd:`XIOS`
   The path to the :ref:`XIOS-repo` clone where the XIOS executable for the run is to be found.